ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Recognize when to quit
 - Build your advice and counsel network

-## Chapter 10: Accelerate everyone
+## Chapter 10: Accelerate Everyone
 - make a 90 day plan for the entire team
 - Identify the transitions happening on your company, team, etc.
 - don’t stay in your comfort zone, don’t try to do too much to fast